 “For my grandfather, it wasn’t about money or fame.
 As a physical education instructor, his goal was to bring out the best in his students,” explained Jim Naismith.
 “I’m very proud to be in a position to share the story of basketball, and these coins are another way to do it.
 Likewise, I am thrilled to sign NGC certification labels to give fans a personal connection to the coins commemorating the game.”

 Mark Salzberg, NGC Chairman and Grading Finalizer, had this to say: “The story of basketball is an important one — it’s inspirational, not just for fans but for everyone.
 We all must solve problems and overcome obstacles in life.
 James P. Naismith’s signature offers fans and collectors a tangible link to basketball history.
 NGC is honored to make that connection possible.”

-The NGC James P. Naismith Signature Label will be available from select retailers.
+The NGC James P. Naismith Signature Label is available from select retailers.
 For more information about NGC Authentic Hand-Signed Labels, visit NGCcoin.com/Labels.

 NGC's labels, holders and certification services for the US Mint Basketball Hall of Fame Commemorative Coins are not affiliated with or endorsed by the Naismith Memorial Basketball Hall of Fame.